Proud Partners of the Wyoming Breast Cancer Initiative

 About your bladder:

-If you are less than 12 weeks pregnant, or you are having a gynecology or non-pregnant ultrasound, you may need a full bladder.
+All OB ultrasounds need to come with a full bladder.
+Gynecological or non-pregnant ultrasound need an empty bladder unless otherwise specified.
 It is also possible that you may be asked to empty your bladder during part of the examination, especially if a trans-vaginal probe is used.

 Most of the time, your insurance is likely to cover the cost of the ultrasound examination that your doctor or health care provider has recommended.
 If the cost is not covered, you will become responsible for the charges, and will need to make arrangements in our business office for payment or to set up a payment plan.